fredclausen/ansible-adsb/README.md

 ansible-playbook -i inventory/inventory setup-pods-master.yaml
 ```

 And brew yourself a nice coffee.
 This will take a very long time.
-What you are waiting to see is in the Rancher management interface your cluster get fully provisioned.
-You can watch this by clicking `Nodes` at the top of the screen and waiting for your screen to not show any errors.
+You may see some nodes show an error; that is fine, let the process take its course.
+What you are waiting to see in the Rancher management interface your cluster get fully provisioned.
+You can watch this by clicking `Nodes` at the top of the screen and waiting for your screen to not show any errors and the nodes to show active.
 It will look something like this.

 ![cluster nodes](images/node-provision.png)

+Congratulations, you have a cluster!
+Let's get to the fun stuff.

 ## ADSB Workload Setup